ipa320/ipa_seminar/ipa_seminar_application/README.md

 * `pick_object(area)`           Picks up an object from a given target area (uses move_planned, move_lin and close_gripper)
 * `place_object(area)`          Places an object on a given target area (uses move_planned, move_lin and open_gripper)

-The following sheenshots show the composition of the `pick_object` and the `place_object` state machines out of the given basic states:
+The following screenshots show the composition of the `pick_object` and the `place_object` state machines out of the given basic states:

 |`pick_object`|`place_object`|
 |:-----------:|:------------:|